nrkno/core-components/packages/core-dialog/readme.md

 .my-dialog + backdrop[hidden] {}      /* Target backdrop in closed state */
 ```

-<small>Note : There is a z-index limit for the backdrop at 2000000000.
+**Note:** There is a z-index limit for the backdrop at 2000000000.
 Do not use higher z-index values in your site in order for `core-dialog` to work properly.
 The limit exists because some browser extensions, like [ghostery](https://chrome.google.com/webstore/detail/ghostery-%E2%80%93-privacy-ad-blo/mlomiejdfkolichcflejclcbmpeaniij?hl=en) have absurdly high z-indexes.
-The issue is further explained [here](https://techjunkie.com/maximum-z-index-value).</small>
+The issue is further explained [here](https://techjunkie.com/maximum-z-index-value).